-I touched on it a minute ago, but let’s talk a little more about how a photography watermark affects your photo’s composition.
-Consider that you’ve worked hard to get your shot lined up exactly how you want and spent precious time in post-processing.
-I’m guessing you’re pretty proud of your photo, and you want the viewer to see your work as it stands.
+I touched on it a minute ago, but let’s talk a little more about how a photo watermark affects the composition of your image.
+If you’ve worked hard to get your shot lined up exactly how you want and spent precious time in post-processing, I’m guessing you’re pretty proud of your photo, and you want the viewer to see your work as it stands.
 It only makes sense then that slapping a big ole watermark across the center of your masterpiece will take away from the viewing experience.
-If you are looking to identify your photo for framing and sale, you can choose to sign and date your photo along an edge.
-Even better if you sign it on the matte or a thin border surrounding the image.
+If you are looking to identify your photo for framing and sale, you can choose to sign and date your photo along an edge, preferably on the matte or on a thin border surrounding the image.
 In addition to identifying your work, a signature will increase its value when sold.

 So, after all of those pros and cons, you can see that there’s not a simple answer.
 Again – you’ll find arguments for both sides.

 Team NO WAY!
 No Photography Watermark for me!